act-auth/act-auth/README.md

 - be clear about the type of this account as described in [Section 4.1.1](#411-account-types),
 - generate internal identifiers, external identifiers and private key for this account refer to [Section 4.1.2](#412-internal-account-identifier) and [Section 4.1.3](#413-external-account-identifier),
-- store the identifiers and other necessary identity information in access control center or the location that access control center has access to.
+- store the identifiers and other necessary identity information in authentication center or the location that authentication center has access to.

 ### 4.1.1.
 Account Types